'If She Quits Her Job I Expect Her to Cover All the Housework'

 “My wife wants to quit her job”

 “My wife wants to quit her job.
-She wants to be a SAHM to spend more time on with 4 year old daughter and stop leaving her at daycare centres,” the man wrote in his post to reddit.
+She wants to be a stay-home mother to spend more time on with 4-year-old daughter and stop leaving her at daycare centres,” the man wrote in his post to Reddit.

-“In order for her to do that, I would have to sign for a higher paying job schedule, about 2 hours more per day and occasionally half day on Saturdays.
+“In order for her to do that, I would have to sign for a higher paying job schedule, about 2 hours more per day and occasionally half-day on Saturdays.
 I told her that I if she quits her job then I expect her to cover all the housework.
 I may not be splitting the chores with her, since having longer working hours is rather tiring.
-I will will help out on weekends but during weekdays I rather rest.”
+I will still help out on weekends but during weekdays I rather rest.”

 It did not go down well…

-“My wife then told me she that is not a housekeeper and I am being lazy and discriminative against women,” he continued.
+“My wife then told me she that is not a housekeeper and I am being lazy and discriminating against women,” he continued.